sikopet/blog/posts/shell-completion.md

 Debian does this for you via `/etc/bash.bashrc`.

+Try it out by typing:

+    ssh[TAB]

+If you don't get any meaningful results add some of your hosts into `~/.ssh/config` and try again:

+    host login.example.org
+    host bigserver.example.net

+If you have ssh keys deployed one the remote hosts, try out:

+    scp bigserver.example.net:[TAB]

 ## Bash Completion with Perl

 Bash completion project builds on shell scripting which is easy to write but limited.
 You might prefer to use a more complete language, like Perl.